home / mindset / academy / team / news / legal

 Workshop language: English.
 Translation available on request

-Level of Experience: Minimum of 1 year regular CI experience recommended
+Level of experience: Minimum of 1 year regular CI experience recommended

 R.A.R.E. repetition as resourceful experimentation